Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 - I received feedback on my PR on Mifos Apache/Fineract.
 Made the changes and pushed
 - I worked on my expense-tracker app

+Tue 13/05/25

+- I made significant changes on the expense-tracker app and pushed the latest update and merged.